CompuCell3D/PythonScriptingManual/docs/adding_plots_to_the_simulation.rst

 .. note::

    As of writing this manual we do not support scaling of the plot image output.
-This might change in the future releases, however we strongly recommend that you save all the data you plot in a separate file and post-process it in the full-featured plotting program
+This might change in the future releases.
+However, we strongly recommend that you save all the data you plot in a separate file and post-process it in the full-featured plotting program

 We construct ``file_name`` in such a way that it contains MCS in it.
 The image file will be written in the simulation outpt directory.